Silvio Berlusconi Fast Facts

 He has been the subject of multiple corruption and bribery trials.

 Berlusconi's political party, the Forza Italia Party was named for "Forza, Italia!"
 (Go, Italy!), a chant heard at Italian national football (soccer) team games.
-Berlusconi owns the AC Milan football club.
+Berlusconi owned the AC Milan football club for 31 years.

 He has been treated for prostate cancer.